Hospitality Association of Namibia

 The Hospitality Association of Namibia (HAN) is a trade association for the hospitality sector in Namibia.
-It is fully funded by its members and serves as a self-regulating governing body for all aspects of the hospitality industry.
+It is funded by its members and serves as a self-regulating governing body for all aspects of the hospitality industry.
 It provides members with guidelines for service and access to training.

 Composition

 An executive committee of its members, elected by its members, governs HAN.

 History

-The Hospitality Association of Namibia was established in 1987 with just 16 members, and membership has since grown to include over 400 members.
+The Hospitality Association of Namibia was established in 1987 with 16 members, and membership has since grown to include over 400 members.

-Controversy

-The Hospitality Association of Namibia has been in the news recently for discrimination and favoritism in the Namibian Tourism Industry.
-Since they only represent 8% of the registered entities and account for only 1% of the national statistics on occupancy rates, there have been concerns raised by some as to their role in the tourism industry.

 Membership

 Members of HAN include representatives of every area of hospitality, including hotels, guest houses, guest farms, lodges, rest camps, restaurants, conference centers and catering services.

 Office

-The Hospitality Association of Namibia (HAN) head office is located in Namibia's capital city, Windhoek.
+The HAN head office is located in Namibia's capital city, Windhoek.